LAW8155 : Mergers and Acquisitions

 Aims

-The course aims to provide a comprehensive introduction to mergers and acquisitions in the United Kingdom, including the forms of mergers, bid procedures, strategy, and economic and regulatory issues, including protection of minority shareholders.
-The course will also offer the students a comparative insight in to the different M&A practices in the US.
+The course aims to provide a comprehensive introduction to mergers and acquisitions in the United Kingdom, including the forms of takeovers, bid procedures, strategy, and economic and regulatory issues, including protection of minority shareholders.
+The course will also offer the students a comparative insight into the different M&A practices in the US.

 Outline Of Syllabus

-The course will consider different forms of mergers: which includes understanding different deal structures in the UK (takeover offers and schemes of arrangements), the difference between friendly and hostile takeovers, the treatment of joint ventures and understanding the advantages and disadvantages of the different forms.
-The economic impacts of takeover activity will also be considered: which includes creating, destroying and distributing value through takeovers and the effect of mergers on competitive markets and consumers.
+The course will consider different forms of mergers: which includes an examination of the different deal structures in the UK (takeover offers and schemes of arrangements), the difference between friendly and hostile takeovers; and evaluating the advantages and disadvantages of the different forms.
+The economic impacts of takeover activity will also be considered: which includes creating, destroying and distributing value through takeovers.

-The module will ensure students develop knowledge of the foundations of UK takeover and merger control regulation: Takeover Code (general principles and rules), Takeover Panel, Companies Act, Financial Services and Markets Act, and appropriate securities regulation and, in the context of merger control, the Enterprise Act regime enforced by the Competition and Markets Authority.
-This will also include an evaluation of the historical development of UK M&A regulation in order to understand important policy decisions, such as the adoption of shareholder primacy in takeover rules and the competition-based approach to merger control.
+The module will ensure students develop knowledge of the foundations of UK takeover regulation: to include The Takeover Code (general principles and rules), The Panel on Takeovers and Mergers, Companies Act 2006, and appropriate securities.
+This will also include an evaluation of the historical development of UK M&A regulation in order to explain the important policy decisions behind the current regulatory structure and substantive content, such as the adoption of shareholder primacy in takeover rules.

 The important rules relating to bid procedure will also be covered: to include offers, announcements, mandatory bid procedure, “put up or shut up” rules, disclosure, timetables and deal completion.
 The course will offer a brief comparative study with US: comparing forms of mergers and takeover regulation and litigation practices.
-This will give the students a deeper understanding of UK regulation and policy.
-It will also give an excellent basis for the theoretical discussions surrounding discretion of directors, takeover defences, and options for reform.
+This will give the students a deeper ability to evaluate UK regulation and policy.
+It will also give an excellent basis for the theoretical discussions surrounding the discretion of directors, takeover defences, and options for reform.

 Teaching Methods